-- Contact Campus Security at 717-391-7225. - Follow shelter in place procedures. - Await further instruction from emergency personnel and college officials. - Move students and staff away from window and open slightly to equalize air pressure (tornado).
-Hallways also provide protection. - Lowest floor, interior spaces or the opposite side of the wind, closets and other similar framed construction are safer areas. - Avoid gymnasium and structures with large roof spans. - Avoid rooms with glass.
+- Contact Campus Security at 717-391-7225. - Follow shelter in place procedures. - Await further instruction from emergency personnel and college officials. - Move students and staff away from window and to a safe location dictated by your work area. - Open slightly to equalize air pressure (tornado). - Hallways may provide best protection. - Lowest floor, interior spaces or the opposite side of the wind, closets and other similar framed construction. - Avoid gymnasium and structures with large roof spans. - Avoid rooms with glass if possible.